sunyumail93/easyRNAseqDE/README.md

                    write_to_file = F)
 ```

+This MergedCounts table can be directly used in the DE analysis, as the input data for **easyDE_FromRawCounts**.

 ## 2, Merge salmon results into a table/matrix

 This function is compatible with the salmon output files from PipeRNAseq, with *.salmon.sf suffix.